Reasons to choose Wilson Browne

 As a result, not all cases would be suitable for a CFA arrangement or an attractive proposition for a Solicitor’s Practice or ATE provider to assist you with.
 Each case will need to be assessed on its own merits.
 Therefore, when looking to fund litigation in this way there are additional formalities and due diligence requirements at the outset and prior to any confirmation and agreement to fund any litigation on a CFA arrangement.

 Q. If I have a CFA arrangement will I still be required to fund disbursements?

-You will be required to pay any Court fees and any other third party disbursements and expenses unless a separate disbursement funding arrangements or you choose to finance the disbursements by alternative means.
+You will be required to pay any Court fees and any other third-party disbursements and expenses unless a separate disbursement funding arrangement exists or you choose to finance the disbursements by alternative means.

 Q. Are all cases suitable for a CFA?

 It is not a case of one size fits all.
 There are a number of variables that need to be taken into account.
 Your case has to be a viable and attractive option for everybody involved and would also have to work in practice.

 Certain cases would ordinarily be more suited to a CFA arrangement.
 There would also have to be strong prospects of success and the ability to recover your costs from the Defendant to make such an option viable.

 No matter what type of claim you are pursuing, chances are we have funding options to suit.